Posts Tagged ‘happiness habits’

 Savor, Enjoy & Appeciate – SEA

-When we are stressed and overwrought, it’s easy to loose sight of the beauty and goodness surrounding us.
+When we are stressed and overwrought, it’s easy to loose sight of all the beauty and goodness that continually surrounds us.

 Stop and spend time SEAing, Savoring, Enjoying and Appreciating simple pleasures that bring joy and happiness.

-Deciding to use pleasant, enjoyable experiences to raise our spirits and refusing to let negative forces to drag us down is an important key to happiness.
+Deciding to use pleasant, enjoyable experiences to raise your spirits and refusing to let negative forces to drag you down is an important key to happiness.

 OceanWavesHBlogSavor Pleasing Sensations – warm sunshine on your face, a soft breeze on your skin, the taste of a favorite tea.